EXCLUSIVE-Buyout funds CVC, KKR studying bid for big stake in Spain's Endesa - sources

 * Macquarie also said to be interested in Endesa

-* Enel declines comment, has said would not cut Endesa stake (Adds details, quotes, background)
+* Enel does not comment, had said would not cut Endesa stake (Adds details on potential offer, quotes, share reaction)

 By Andrés González, Pamela Barbaglia and Stephen Jewkes